 After the Balkan Wars, Macedonia was divided between Bulgaria, Greece and Serbia.
 Territory was redistributed, again, after the First World War (1914-1918).
-Thus today's Republic of Macedonia, sometimes known as Vardar Macedonia, is part of the larger geographic area of Macedonia.
+Thus today's Republic is part of the larger geographic area of Macedonia.

 In 1919 the Kingdom of Serbians, Croats and Slovenes was formed which also included Bosnia-Herzegovina, Montenegro and [Vardar] Macedonia.
 In 1929 the name of the Kingdom was changed to Yugoslavia.

 During the Second World War (1939-1945) Macedonia was occupied by Fascist armies.
 In August 1944 the country was declared a state by the Anti-Fascist Assembly of the National Liberation of Macedonia.